-Whilst people are moving towards the idea of better protecting their data, we still can not control it 100%.
-The only way is to limit the amount of data we share with advertisers.
-But still, every time a website asks us if it can use our data, we automatically click “Yes”, right?
+Every time a website asks us if it can use our data, we automatically click "Yes", right?
 Although, there is a new solution on how to protect and at the same time benefit from your data – the concept of data trusts.
-In this article, we will explain to you what could be a data trust, how can it help us to protect our privacy and to take advantage of your data usage.
+In this article, we will explain to you what could be a data trust and how it can help us to protect our privacy and to take advantage of your data usage.

 What is a data trust?

-Basically, data trust is an organization that holds your data and the board of trustees with a fiduciary responsibility decides how to use it the best way possible – to you, companies who buy your data, and society in general.
+Data trust is an organization that holds your data, and the board of trustees with a fiduciary responsibility decides how to use it the best way possible – to you, companies who buy your data, and society in general.
 The very important point is that trusts have a legal duty and responsibility to look after the data of their beneficiaries and act in their best interest.

 How would data trusts work?